Public Works Department (Western Australia)

-The Public Works Department (PWD) was the state government agency of Western Australia responsible for providing and maintaining public infrastructure such as dams, water supplies, schools, hospitals, harbours and other public buildings.
-The department is no longer operational, having its responsibilities reassigned to other state government departments and corporate entities since 1985.
+The Public Works Department (PWD) was a Government of Western Australia agency responsible for providing and maintaining public infrastructure such as dams, water supplies, schools, hospitals, harbours and other public buildings in Western Australia.
+It was dissolved on 31 December 1984, with its responsibilities reassigned to other departments and corporate entities.

 History

-The history of the department is difficult to accurately describe given the broad range of tasks performed by the department and also the evolutionary development of the organisation.
-The department was instrumental in the success of Western Australia, aiding in transforming it from a colonial settlement to a prosperous state.
-Given the remoteness of Western Australia, the importance of the P.W.D. with its self-sufficient design and construction skills will probably never be fully appreciated.

-Pre P.W.D.

-Construction of infrastructure in the Swan River colony was originally overseen by Henry Willey Reveley, an English civil engineer.
+Construction of infrastructure in the Swan River Colony was originally overseen by Henry Willey Reveley, an English civil engineer.
 Reveley arrived at the colony in 1829 and was initially employed without pay, however in 1830 the matter was raised and a salary awarded retrospectively.
 He continued in this position until 1839, completing structures such as the Round House in Fremantle and the Old Perth Courthouse in Perth using convict and military labour, along with contract labour.
 He was also involved with building roads and bridges, jetties and tunnels.

 Reveley's position was downgraded after his departure and his replacement, Henry Trigg, was given the title of Superintendent of Public Works.
 He held this role from 1839 until 1851, with most of his early work focused on jetties, The Perth Causeway and the Rottnest Island settlement.

 Henry Trigg was succeeded as Superintendent of Public Works in 1851 by James Austin.
 Austin served for two years until 1853 when he resigned and was replaced by Richard Roach Jewell who was given the title Clerk of Works of the Colonial Works Office, where he served until he retired in 1884.
 James Manning was also made a Clerk of Works and worked in parallel with Jewell, who worked in Perth while Manning worked from Fremantle.
 Jewell had been promoted to Superintendent of Public Works before he retired and in 1880 the department was called the Works and Railways Department.

 Recommendations made in 1884 were implemented in 1885 which resulted in John Arthur Wright being appointed as Director of Public Works and Engineer in Chief.
-George Temple-Poole was made the Superintendent of Works and Clayton T. Mason was made General Manager of Railways and Maintenance Engineer.
+George Temple-Poole was made the Superintendent of Works and Clayton Mason was made General Manager of Railways and Maintenance Engineer.
 Upon Wright's resignation in 1889, it was decided to split the Works and Railways with Mason becoming Acting Commissioner of Railways and Poole becoming Acting Director of Public Works.
-In 1891, C. Y. O'Connor arrived in Perth to take up the role of Engineer in Chief.
+In 1891, Charles Yelverton O'Connor arrived in Perth to take up the role of Engineer in Chief.